lewisdiamond/stromjs/README.md

 ## filter(predicate, options)
-Return a `ReadWrite` stream that filters out streamed chunks for which the predicate does not hold
+Returns a `ReadWrite` stream that filters out streamed chunks for which the predicate does not hold

 | Param | Type | Description |
 | --- | --- | --- |